A Video is Worth a Thousand Social Media Posts

 Not too long ago businesses scoffed at the idea of having a presence on social media.
 But those days are far behind us, and now businesses are fighting for shoulder space in a hectic social media landscape.
 A similar transformation is underway in the realm of visual media, specifically YouTube.

 Very few businesses are currently capitalizing on YouTube, but those who do choose to embrace it are winning big and are far ahead of the curve.
 We’re talking about more than creating video ads—although they have their place—we’re talking about creating your own videos, your own foothold in the visual media landscape (before it, too, becomes overcrowded).

 Right now, the thought of creating a YouTube page for one’s businesses is relatively novel.
 Many businesses believe that their product or service wouldn’t translate well to video.
 “How am I supposed to make appealing video content about coffee beans?” a bean roasting company may ask—a fair question, but there is always an angle to use.

-For a business that roasts beans, they could create a video series demonstrating the various and optimum ways to make coffee at home—not their coffee, granted, but coffee in general; this is an important distinction because when you are trying to gain the trust of consumers in an informational video, you don’t want to come across as a brand advertising their product (that’s what video ads are for).
+For a business that roasts beans, they could create a video series demonstrating the various and optimum ways to make coffee at home—not just their coffee, but coffee in general.
+This is an important distinction because when you’re trying to gain the trust of consumers in an informational video, the last thing you want to do is compromise that trust by coming across as biased (that’s what video ads are for).

-Of course, it can’t hurt to have multiple videos, but the point is that once a video is on YouTube, it will be out there for years on end.
+Of course, it can’t hurt to have a lot of great videos, but the point is that once a video is on YouTube, it isn’t going anywhere.
 You can reap the benefits of content you created years ago so long as it is still relevant and useful to consumers.
 (And if it isn’t, an updated version would make for great content).

 Are you interested in building a presence for your business on YouTube but not sure how best to go about doing it?
 Give us a call or shoot us an email—TAE can help.